frypatch/The-Price-of-Remembering/book/CHAPTER_04.md

 “No one’s catching us,” I murmured, feigning confidence.
 My hands curled and uncurled at my sides, itching for work, aching to quiet the restless knot twisting in my chest.

-Ahead of us, nestled unremarkably against the wall, stood the chancellor gram in the Medica’s display case.
+Ahead of us, nestled unremarkably against the wall, stood the Chancellor's gram in the Medica’s display case.
 Plain glass, plain brass, easy to overlook.
 I told myself it was nothing, just another bit of University clockwork, but nerves have a way of finding shadows where there are none.
 As I stepped closer, my skin prickled.
 My breath felt shallow.
 The air pressed close against my ribs, thick and strange, though I knew it was only my own fear.
 I crouched in front of the case, hands careful, heart beating louder than it ought to.
 The lock met my gaze, all clean lines and simple metal.
 Practical.
 Precise.
 The sort of design that didn’t trust anyone who got too close.

 “You’re sure about this?”
 Sim muttered, a little too loud.
 His breath brushed against the back of my neck.

 “Honest answer?”
 I said, keeping my hands moving as I spoke.
-I didn’t look up.
-My voice was quieter than I felt.
+I didn’t look up, and my voice was quieter than I felt.
 “Not remotely.”

 The lock gave way, its well-oiled mechanism yielding without so much as a groan.
 I lifted the lid.
 My fingers slipped into the darkness and found the gram waiting there.
 It was perfect, at first glance.
 Symmetrical, smooth as riverstone.
 Polished to a mirror's shine.
 A thing built to last, to endure.
 But it was wrong.
 I felt it, small as a splinter beneath the skin.
 Subtle, yes.
 Almost hidden, almost nothing at all.
 But once I noticed, I couldn’t unfeel it.